LELEC210X/LELEC210X/leaderboard/README.md

 >
 > **However**, we will not run the public server every hour
 > of every day until the contest.
 So you are encouraged
-> to do all your testing on a local server, deployed on
+> to do all the testing on a local server, deployed on
 > your computer.
 For that purpose, read the sections
 > below.